makapaka98/mywebsite/pages/about.md

 Hello stranger!
 Welcome to my personal website :)

-I'm a passionate digital marketer with extensive experience in affiliate marketing for e-commerce and mobile marketing, specifically user acquisition for mobile apps.
-I have a deep interest in web analytics and designing exceptional user experiences.
-I believe that web analytics and designing user experience are closely intertwined and play crucial roles in creating successful online experiences.
+I'm a digital marketer with extensive experience in affiliate marketing and paid ads for e-commerce brands and mobile apps.

-Join me as I share my insights and personal thoughts on digital marketing strategies, web analytics, and user experience design.